 Another example is to honor God by handling paintings depicting biblical accounts with reverence.
 For example, a young student I once taught in a group wanted to add Spider Man to his painting.
 The issue was that this was a painting of the Last Supper.
 We had a class discussion about how that would not be reverent and the kind of messages it could send to a viewer.
 Hence the importance of thinking biblically, principally, and governmentally in the discipline of art is important.

-In closing, the Principle Approach® to art can help to shape cultures by impacting the individual.
+In closing, the Biblical Classical Approach to art can help to shape cultures by impacting the individual.
 And, the individual may then go forth and impact others for Christ with his or her expressions in art.